jmhuer/Fall2021MusicResearch/mini_book/docs/index.md

 ---

-### Q4.
-Pick the piece that sounds more like a human composed it, Part 2
+### Q3 - Part 2.
+Pick the piece that sounds more like a human composed it

 You will be shown three A, B pairs.
 For each A, B pair, select either A or B according to which one you think was fully composed by a human.